Darth Vader: Lightsaber Color & Lore

 Darth Vader’s appearance in Rogue One is a fan favorite for good reason.
 His siege of the rebel ship during the Battle of Scarif features some of the most incredible lightsaber maneuvers ever committed to film, as Vader’s lightsaber slashes through a group of “Rebel scum” with cunning precision.

-Episode IV – A New Hope
+Star Wars: Episode IV – A New Hope

-Episode V – The Empire Strikes Back
+Star Wars: Episode V – The Empire Strikes Back

-Episode VI – Return of the Jedi
+Star Wars: Episode VI – Return of the Jedi

 The final Darth Vader lightsaber duel is during the Battle of Endor with Luke, now a Jedi possessing a green lightsaber with a hilt modeled after Obi-Wan’s, in the Emperor’s throne room on the second Death Star.
-As Luke tries to kill Palpatine, Vader once again attempts to lure him to the dark side — but Luke resists, and it’s ultimately Vader who turns, destroying the Emperor and becoming Anakin Skywalker once again just before his death.
+As Luke tries to kill Palpatine, Vader once again attempts to lure him to the Dark Side—but Luke resists, and it’s ultimately Vader who turns, destroying the Emperor and becoming Anakin Skywalker once again just before his death.

 What Happened to Darth Vader’s Lightsaber?